Compass: General Filtered Search across Vector and Structured Data: The Compass Algorithm

 Compass is also efficient in the index construction and storage.
-The IVF index and the relational indices can be built quickly while a normal proximity graph construction dominates the index construction time, in comparison to specialized indices like SeRF~\cite{zuoSeRFSegmentGraph2024}, iRangeGraph~\cite{xuIRangeGraphImprovisingRangededicated2024} and DSG~\cite{pengDynamicRangeFilteringApproximate2025} that incur significantly longer time for index construction.
+The IVF index and the relational indices can be built quickly, in comparison to specialized indices like SeRF~\cite{zuoSeRFSegmentGraph2024}, ACORN~\cite{patelACORNPerformantPredicateAgnostic2024}, iRangeGraph~\cite{xuIRangeGraphImprovisingRangededicated2024} and DSG~\cite{pengDynamicRangeFilteringApproximate2025} that incur significantly longer time for index construction.

-In terms of storage, the clustered B+-trees store the cluster centroids, edge of a small cluster graph and relational indices.
-These overhead is small compared to the storage required for the proximity graph's edge information.
+In terms of storage, the clustered B+-trees store the cluster centroids, edges of a small cluster graph and relational indices.
+These overhead are small compared to the storage required for the proximity graph's edge information.
 Overall, Compass introduces only a minor storage overhead on top of the base proximity graph index, in comparison to specialized indices that would require one index per attribute in multi-attribute setting.

 \stitle{Flexibility} By separating the indices for vector similarity and attribute filtering, Compass benefits from the flexibility in index choice.
 For instance, the HNSW index can be replaced with a different proximity graph algorithm like NSG~\cite{fuFastApproximateNearest2019}, or the per-attribute B+-trees could be replaced with a single multi-dimensional tree like R-tree~\cite{guttmanRtreesDynamicIndex1984}.
 This allows Compass to seamlessly integrate with the latest development in indexing technique.
-For example, the update on vectors (e.g., insertion or deletion) can be easily supported by recently-developed algorithms to update the proximity graph index~\cite{liuWolverineHighlyEfficient2025}, the IVF index~\cite{xuSPFreshIncrementalInPlace2023} respectively.
+For example, the update on vectors (e.g., insertion or deletion) can be easily supported by recently-developed algorithms to update the proximity graph index~\cite{liuWolverineHighlyEfficient2025} and the IVF index~\cite{xuSPFreshIncrementalInPlace2023} respectively.
 Besides, update to the relational attributes only requires update to relational indices, leaving the proximity graph and IVF clusters intact.

 \stitle{Limitations} The highly-modular and general-filter design of \textsc{Compass} inevitably influences its search performance when compared to highly-specialized indices in their optimal settings (specifically in single-attribute case).
 However, as demonstrated in our experiments, the performance gap between Compass and these specialized indices in their preferred settings is often minimal, and in some cases, Compass even outperforms them.
 Additionally, it's important to highlight that these specialized indices, when applied to a relational schema with $n$ attributes, require $n$ times the storage redundancy for the vector component.